nschonni/healthvault-docs/healthvault/getting-started/configuring-new-app-acc.md

 Configuring a new app using ACC
 ===============================

-Please refer to [Getting started with remote monitoring](https://msdn.microsoft.com/en-us/healthvault/mt778893.aspx) before starting.
+Please refer to [Getting started](/healthvault/getting-started/getting-started.md) before starting.

 ### Registering your HealthVault app